Entanglement structure of current-driven diffusive fermion systems: Open random quantum circuit without charge conservation

 \section{Open random quantum circuit without charge conservation}

-To compare to the random circuit with conservation laws studied in the main text, here we analyze an open random circuit without conservation laws acting on a spin chain with one end of the chain coupled to a zero entropy, spin-polarized reservoir.
-In this case we find that the NEASs have, on average, one bit of entropy less than the infinite temperature state.
+To compare to the random circuit with conservation laws studied in the main text, here we analyze an open random circuit without conservation laws acting on a spin chain with one end of the chain coupled to a zero-entropy, spin-polarized reservoir.
+In this case, we find that the NEASs have, on average, one bit of entropy less than the infinite-temperature state.
 This result can be understood intuitively because as the reservoir becomes entangled with the system, it is also injecting known pure states.
-As shown in Fig.~\ref{fig:haarrand}, this reduces the entropy of the system by one bit, which is spread non-locally across the entire chain due to the chaotic dynamics in the bulk.
+As shown in Fig.~\ref{fig:haarrand}, this reduces the entropy of the system by one bit, which is spread nonlocally across the entire chain due to the chaotic dynamics in the bulk.

 The random circuit is composed of Haar random two-qubit unitaries $U^\mu_{ii+1}$ acting on each pair of nearest neighbors.
 After a unitary is applied on site 0, this site is swapped with a spin from the reservoir.
 We can write the combined action of the unitary gate on sites 0 and 1 and the swap with the reservoir as a quantum channel acting on the reduced density matrix $\rho$ for sites $1,\ldots,L$ \be